udaydaroch/Product-Review-Sentiment-Determiner/README.md

 ## Data Source

 The dataset used in this project is sourced from the UCSD Amazon product reviews dataset available at [UCSD Data Repository](https://datarepo.eng.ucsd.edu/mcauley_group/data/amazon_2023/raw/review_categories/Software.jsonl.gz).
-The dataset contains reviews from various software products, including user IDs, review texts, and ratings.
+The dataset contains reviews from various software products, including user IDs, review texts, and ratings. for this project only the reviews from the Software category were used
 ## Project Workflow

 1. **Data Download and Extraction**: